Beta polytopes and Poisson polyhedra: $f$-vectors and angles: Introduction and main results

-Taking $j=k-1$ and observing that $\upsilon_{k-1} (T(G, P_{n,d}^{\beta})) = \gamma(T(G, P_{n,d}^{\beta}))$ (this is because the tangent cone contains the $(k-1)$-dimensional affine hull of $G$ as its lineality space, provided $G$ is a face), we recover Theorem~\ref{theo:external} as a special case of Theorem~\ref{theo:expected_conic_tangent}.
-On the other extreme, we may take $j=d$, which leads to the following result.
+with the convention that $T(G, P_{n,d}^{\beta})=\R^d$ if $G$ is not a face of $P_{n,d}^{\beta}$. \end{theorem} Taking $j=k-1$ and observing that $\upsilon_{k-1} (T(G, P_{n,d}^{\beta})) = \gamma(T(G, P_{n,d}^{\beta}))$ provided $G$ is a face (this is because the tangent cone contains the $(k-1)$-dimensional affine hull of $G$ shifted to $0$ as its lineality space), we recover the first claim of Theorem~\ref{theo:external} as a special case of Theorem~\ref{theo:expected_conic_tangent}.
+Another interesting special case, $j=d$, is not included in Theorem~\ref{theo:expected_conic_tangent}.
+For $j=d$, we have the following result.